Haldwani

-Haldwani (Kumaoni: Haldvānī) is the largest city of Kumaon.
-It is also the third most populous city in the Indian state of Uttarakhand.
+Haldwani (Kumaoni: Haldvānī) is the largest city of Kumaon, and the third most populous city in the Indian state of Uttarakhand.
 Haldwani is said to be the financial capital of Uttarakhand, having the most commercial, economic and industrial activities of the state.
-Haldwani is located in the Nainital District, and is one of its thirteen Subdivisions.
-The Haldwani Urban agglomeration has 656,000 people as of 2021, and is the Second most populous city in Uttarakhand, after Dehradun.
-Being situated in the immediate foothills of Kumaon Himalayas, the Kathgodam neighbourhood of Haldwani is known as the "Gateway to Kumaon".
+Haldwani is located in the Nainital District, and is one of its thirteen subdivisions.
+Being situated in the immediate foothills of Kumaon Himalayas, the Kathgodam neighbourhood of Haldwani is known as the Gateway to Kumaon.

 Located in the Bhabhar region in the Himalayan foothills on the banks of the Gaula River, the town of Haldwani was established in 1834, as a mart for hill people who visited Bhabar during the cold season.
-The establishment of the Bareilly–Nainital provincial road in 1882 and the Bhojeepura–Kathgodam railway line by Rohilkund and Kumaon Railway in 1884 helped develop the town into a major trading post and then a hub between the hilly regions of Kumaon and the Indo-Gangetic Plains.It also hosted National Games 2025(Gaulapar).
+The establishment of the Bareilly–Nainital provincial road in 1882 and the Bhojeepura–Kathgodam railway line by Rohilkund and Kumaon Railway in 1884 helped develop the town into a major trading post and then a hub between the hilly regions of Kumaon and the Indo-Gangetic Plains.

+Haldwani hosted National Games 2025 (Gaulapar).

 Etymology

-The name "Haldwani" is an anglicised version of the Kumaoni word "Haldu-vani" (literally "forest of Haldu"), named after the tree of "Haldu" (Kadamb), known to botanists as Haldina cordifolia.
-The Haldu trees were found in abundance around the city prior to deforestation of the region for agriculture and settlement.
-The place was regionally known as Halduvani until George William Traill took over as Commissioner of Kumaon and renamed it to Haldwani in 1834.
+The toponym "Haldwani" is an anglicised derivative of the Kumaoni term Haldu-vani, which translates literally to the "forest of Haldu".
+The settlement was named after the Haldu tree (botanically classified as Haldina cordifolia), a deciduous species that grew in massive abundance across the local Bhabar foothills.

+Historically, these forests dominated the landscape prior to the heavy deforestation of the region, which was carried out to clear land for agricultural expansion and human settlement.
+The local hill populations regionally referred to the resting place as Halduvani until 1834.
+In that year, George William Traill, the British Commissioner of Kumaon, officially anglicised the name to Haldwani after taking over the administration and developing the clearing into a structured trading mart for merchants.

 History

-The Bhabhar region, where the city is located, has historically been a part of the Kingdom of Kumaon.
+Haldwani developed in the Bhabar region at the southern foot of the Kumaon Himalayas.
+Before the establishment of the modern town, several older villages in the Chhakhata Bhabar were inhabited since the period of the Chand dynasty of the Kingdom of Kumaon.
+Subsequently there was migration of people from the Ramgarh hills into the plains and led to the establishment of the settlements like Mukhani, "the two Haldwanis" (Choti Haldwani and Main Haldwani) and Kusumkhera.
 The region came under the dominion of Kumaon, when King Gyan Chand of Chand Dynasty visited Delhi Sultanate in the 14th century.
 Later, the Mughals tried to take over the hills, but their attempts received a setback due to the difficult terrain.

 In the early 1600s, the Haldwani region was sparsely populated.
 It was inhabited by people of a Native tribe known as the Buksa.